Modular sugarcane manufacturing · Indonesia

 Fermented

 No cold chain required.
-Long shelf life, strong export economics, fermentation know-how proven.
+Long shelf life and strong margins for the local economy.

 Animal feed